-We use these words on a daily basis but do you really know the difference between mass, weight, force and load?
+We use these words on a daily basis, but do you really know the difference?

 Mass is a measure of the amount of material in an object, directly related to the number and type of atoms present in the object.
 Mass does not change with a body's position, movement or alteration of its shape unless material is added or removed.
 The unit of mass in the SI system is the kilogram (kg).